Hyderabad Days

 Whether you grew up in Hyderabad or halfway around the world, this is a story about home, memory, and the magic of growing up with nothing and everything.

-Hyderabad Days is being published by 8080 Books and distributed by Simon & Schuster.
+Hyderabad Days is published by 8080 Books and distributed by Simon & Schuster.
 The foreword is written by Greg Shaw, co-author of Satya Nadella’s Hit Refresh and Kevin Scott’s Reprogramming the American Dream.
 All author proceeds are donated to charity.